beatajb/todolist/README.md

-Basic Rest api that displays and allows manipulation of todo list items.
+Basic REST API that displays and allows manipulation of todo list items.

+Database setup in application.properties:
+- user: postgres
+- password: beata
+- database: todo

+Tested with Postman/curl.
+Before running the service create the todo database (should be empty).
+Entry point is localhost:2020/items.

 GET /items/
 Lists all items and categories assigned to these items